mateoconlechuga/convimg/README.md

                                       : block.
 Built-in palettes also exist,
                                       : namely 'xlibc' and 'rgb332'.

+           palette-offset: <index>    : Converts assuming a palette has : a different base index.
+                                      : Defaults to '0'.

            images:                    : A list of images separated by a newline : and indented with a leading '-' : character.
 These images are quantized